alvaro-j/chat-app-react/README.md

 ## Overview🎯

 The long awaited app has finally been released.
+There is no more 12 days of waiting!
 Welcome to the Whatsapp 2!

 ### Links🔗